The Redesign That Broke Things

 </Button>The Dialog That Wasn't

-true and false.
-That sounds right — the sheet is modal when open and
+and false.
+That sounds right at first: the sheet is modal when open and not

-not modal when closed.
-But screen readers don't interpret it that way.
+modal when closed.
+But screen readers don't read it that way.

-When aria-modal is false, the dialog is still visible in the
+When aria-modal is false, the dialog is still sitting there in the

-accessibility tree.
-Screen reader users can Tab into an "invisible" sheet
+accessibility tree, so screen reader users can Tab into an "invisible" sheet

-and interact with links that are not on the screen.
-The correct pattern has three
+and interact with links that aren't even on screen.
+The correct pattern has

 aria-modal="true"— always.
 The sheet is either a modal dialog or it isn't in the tree at all.aria-hidden={!isOpen}— hides the entire subtree from assistive technology when the sheet is closed.inertwhen closed — prevents focus from entering the hidden sheet via keyboard navigation.